Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Detectability for GW-triggered Target-of-opportunity Observations

 \subsubsection{Results for Target-of-opportunity Observations after GW Triggers}

-We consider specific BH--NS system parameter distributions for the ${\rm DD}2-{\rm Low}\ M_{\rm NS}-{\rm High}\ \chi_{\rm BH}$ model as an example.
+We firstly consider specific parameter distribution for the DD2$-$Low $M_{\rm NS}-$High $\chi_{\rm BH}$ model as an example.
 Figure \ref{fig:ToO} shows the simulated detection fractions of kilonova, orphan afterglow, and total emission as a function of search limiting magnitude in three example observed filter bands, i.e., $riJ$ bands.
 If the contribution from the afterglow is ignored, in the same search limiting magnitude for each filter, one can discover more kilonovae using redder bands since BH--NS merger kilonovae are optically dim but possibly infrared bright (\citetalias{zhu2020}).
 More specifically, kilonovae discovered in $J$ band are almost more than double of those discovered in $r$ band.
-However, in view that most survey projects always have a higher sensitivity in the optical band and that BH--NS merger kilonovae lightcurves in the optical band evolves faster and reaches the peak with a shorter time, it seems that there is no significant difference between searching in optical and in infrared.
+However, in view that most survey projects always have a higher sensitivity in the optical band and that kilonovae lightcurves in the optical band evolves faster and reaches the peak with a shorter time, it seems that there is no significant difference between searching in optical and in infrared.
 Because the kilonova reaches the peak earlier in optical, a good strategy would be to follow up early in blue bands to learn the early-stage emission of the kilonova.